devchallenges-io/curriculum/3-javascript/1-javascript/2-js-variables.md

 ---
 seo:
-  title: "Master JavaScript Variables: Guide to var, let & const"
+  title: "JavaScript Variables: Guide to var, let & const"
   description: "Master JavaScript variables: learn var, let, const, their scopes, and best practices for clean, efficient code in dynamic web applications."
 faqs:
   - What is the difference between var, let, and const in JavaScript?